Textualize/rich/docs/source/progress.rst

 Multiple Progress
 -----------------

 You can't have different columns per task with a single Progress instance.
 However, you can have as many Progress instance as you like in a :ref:`live`.
-See `live_progress.py <https://github.com/willmcgugan/rich/blob/master/examples/live_progress.py>`_ for an example of using multiple Progress instances.
+See `live_progress.py <https://github.com/willmcgugan/rich/blob/master/examples/live_progress.py>`_ and `dynamic_progress.py <https://github.com/willmcgugan/rich/blob/master/examples/dynamic_progress.py>`_ for examples of using multiple Progress instances.

 Example
 -------